Ashish-Sharma54/Hybrid-ML-Models-for-Renewable-Energy-Forecasting-in-Smart-Grid-Applications-/README.md

 Environment: Google Collab

-🏆 Challenges We Faced
+🏆 Challenges We Faced:
 Handling noisy and incomplete dataset
 Balancing bias-variance tradeoff in hybrid models Achieving lower MAE while keeping model complexity low

-🎓 What We Learned
+🎓 What We Learned:
 Importance of feature selection in improving ML model performance How stacking models can outperform single models
 How to design a robust ML pipeline from data preprocessing → model training → evaluation

-🔮 What's Next
+🔮 What's Next:
 Integrate with IoT-based energy meters for real-time forecasting Deploy using Streamlit or Flask for an interactive dashboard Add deep learning models (like LSTM) for time-series forecasting